Robby Kohley Laysan Island

 • Volunteers needed for PSG 2024

 PSG 2024 needs volunteers to help with a variety of tasks and activities!
-If you have some time to spare, please consider helping out.
+If you have some time to spare, consider helping out.
 If you are interested, please contact Justine Miller (justine@luanaevents.com).
 Volunteer opportunities include: serving as a student paper judge, assisting with the registration/merchandise, helping with A/V tech (help load talks onto laptops, push play for talks), serving as a room moderator (introduce speakers, hold up talk time cards to keep speakers on schedule).

 • Volunteer Opportunities with PSG